 I haven’t been to a campground in my RVing years that didn’t allow pets, but some do restrict dog breeds, namely the Pit Bull, Rottweiler, Mastiff, Doberman, Chow, and wolf-mixes.

-Remember that in the RV world, nearly 80-percent of the people bring along pets.
+Remember that in the RV world, nearly 80 percent of people bring along pets.
 RV parks and campgrounds cater to this demographic, which is why RVing is so popular among pet owners.

-Cats are a great RV pet as most are accustomed to living indoors, so the transition to an RV is no big deal.
+Cats are great RV pets as most are accustomed to living indoors, so the transition to an RV is no big deal.

 Cats still need some form of entertainment and exercise, so trick out your RV with some great cat ladders and nooks for them to explore or hide.

 The best cat breeds for RV living are:

 All of these breeds have a serene temperament, adapt well to smaller spaces, and do well socializing with new people.

 The Scottish Fold is also an excellent mouser, a plus in an RV in areas where pests can be a problem.

 Birds come in third for most common pets of RV owners, which many people find surprising.

 Birds will need a large enough cage to get enough exercise, as letting them out inside the RV may be a risk if someone accidentally opens the door.